AQNclasses/notes305wi/topics/randomized_algorithms.md

 # Quicksort Review

-(see slides/quicksort.py)
+(see scripts/quicksort.py)

 # Intuition of Randomized Quicksort Average Case

+(to be transcribed)

-# Exact Expected Runtime
+# Exact Expected Runtime of Quicksort

 ## Comparisons